mcruz920/Countries/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.

 The webdriver.io tests are located in the country-test folder.
 They are in the file called country.js which is under test/specs.
+In order to run the tests, navigate to country-test.js in the terminal and run `./node_modules/.bin/wdio wdio.conf.js`.

 ## Development server